Screenless (The Simpsons)

 "Screenless" is the 15th episode of the thirty-first season of the American animated television series The Simpsons, and the 677th episode overall.
 It aired in the United States on Fox on March 8, 2020.
 The episode was written by J. Stewart Burns and was directed by Michael Polcino.

+In this episode, Marge limits the amount of time that the family can use their electronic devices, but she has the most difficult time of all of them.
+Werner Herzog guest starred as Dr. Lund.
+Comedian Dana Gould and media personality Drew Pinsky appeared as themselves.
+The episode received mixed reviews.

-It was dedicated to James Lipton who died on March 2, 2020, and had guest starred in the episodes "The Sweetest Apu" and "Homer the Father" respectively.
+It was dedicated to James Lipton, who died on March 2, 2020 and had guest starred in the episodes "The Sweetest Apu" and "Homer the Father" respectively.